-Structure of the examination: The paper will be assessed by a three-hour examination in the Trinity term of your third year.
-It will require two equally weighted 90 minute essays.
+Structure of the examination: The paper will be assessed by a timed examination in the Trinity term of your third year.
+It will require two equally weighted essays.

 NB: Candidates are reminded that they must not repeat material across their FHS examinations as a whole; they must therefore carefully plan their work for this paper in combination with their work for Paper 3 (Course I, Paper 2, 1350-1550).